SCCapstone/Neptune/Documents/API.md

 `/api/v1/client/` <- Hosted by the CLIENT, server sends these commands.\
 `/api/v1/server/` <- Received by the SERVER, client sends these.

+There are a few places hosted on the server's HTTP server (that is these are NOT normal 'API' endpoints/commands):\
+`/api/v1/server/socket/{{socketUUID}}/`: The socket connection for a client-server connection, any path _after_ this path is used for this client-server connection only, such as\
+`/api/v1/server/socket/{{socketUUID}}/http`: If the client wishes to send packet data as HTTP requests, this is where the server is listening for thse.
+This is an alternative to using a websocket.\
+`/api/v1/server/socket/{{socketUUID}}/filesharing/{{fileUUID}}`: If a file needs to be uploaded to the server, this is where the file is uploaded at.

+All other paths (commands) are not actually "real" persay, and only label what a packet is meant for ("where it should go") but these packets **must** be sent over the websocket or as a HTTP request.

 ## API "packet":
 "Packet" set between `Server<->client`
 ```json5